 - Partnership merging with another business entity.

-- A likely change in partnership agreement such as a general partner becoming a silent partner and vice versa.
+- A likely change in the partnership agreement is a general partner becoming a silent partner and vice versa.

-Our partnership dispute lawyers specialize in settling complicated partnership disputes and creating feasible partnership dissolution agreement that favor each partner.
+Our partnership dispute lawyers specialize in settling complicated disputes and creating feasible partnership dissolution agreements that favor each partner.

 Give us a call at 916-702-8443 or visit our website at Attorneysre.com.
 You can also get free legal consultation by filling in the form at this link.
 One of our attorneys will get back to you as quickly as possible and will be glad to assist you.